 At the outset, we note that a fundamental concept of the CBP is to provide bid-in capacity but with penalties or payments based on performance.
-The proposal by SDG&E to eliminate penalties would create a consequence-free environment for program participants that goes against program intent.
+The proposal by SDG&E to eliminate penalties would reduce the consequences for non-participation, going against program intent.
 As the Commission has not yet required CBP alignment with RA supply plan requirements, we decline to implement the changes proposed by SDG&E at this time.